sassoftware/vscode-sas-extension/website/docs/Features/accessLibraries.md

 ![Table Viewing](/images/tableViewing.gif)

-## Table properties
+## Table Properties

-Table properties can be revealed using the "Properties" menu item in the libraries pane or by clicking "Properties" from a table's column menu.
+Table Properties can be revealed using the "Properties" menu item in the libraries pane or by clicking "Properties" from a table's column menu.

 ![Table Properties](/images/tableProperties.png)